hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_sandbox.md

 I mean you can parse (change) whole `argb` then set it back `img/argb: ..` and it'll be faster than mold/load

 [9:36:49](#tYs6lDYdoYqkVCStg-qNG81YQMDBQBq2U6j9mkCnMNE) <hiiamboris (NOT THIS ONE)>:
-I think it's intended but better ask @qtxie Ì†ΩÌ∏â
+I think it's intended but better ask @qtxie üòâ

 [9:52:23](#6jpnegPCIoCXvUM58GsTqxPp0UuaJIGj1xTINma0jbg) <toomasv>:
 Ok, thanks!